jhuckaby/pixl-server-storage/docs/Indexer.md

 - Make use of the [Stemmer](#stemming) for your full text fields.
 - Only enable `master_list` on fields with a small number of unique words.
 - Sorting is slow, consider using alphabetically sortable IDs, and sorting the records that way.
-- Searching by date range and number range is very slow, try to avoid.
+- Searching by date range and number range can be very slow.
-- Everything is slow, don't use this stupid library, LOL :)

 ## Indexer Internals